Georgetown Dawes Family Page

 The 2003 Academic year was busy for both Marcia and Chris, but with the help of family and friends everything seemed to fall into place.
 A big part of this was Anna Barbara Heiche, a family friend from near Heidelberg, Germany who helped out often when neither Chris nor Marcia could stay with Nate.
 She and Nate are shown here on the Bruce Trail, which runs very near the Dawes home, and which is a favourite destination of the family.

 Post-St. James’ Cathedral, Chris has enjoyed a great renaissance, taking on many new projects and musical clients.
 Most notably, he has enjoyed renewed activity in university-level teaching and theatre music.
 In the realm of church music, Chris writes articles, gives workshops and advises churches on liturgical issues, and plays occasionally on invitation from colleagues for special celebrations in their churches.
 He assumed the Directorship of Canada’s Summer Institute of Church Music beginning in 2005 with its 36th annual Session..
-Now Lead Musician for Toronto’s Church of St. George-the-Martyr, he also volunteers playing services at Georgetown Christian Reformed Church, a community to which his family has belonged since September 2003.
+Now Lead Musician for Toronto’s Church of St. George-the-Martyr, he also volunteers playing services and leading worship at Georgetown Christian Reformed Church, a community to which his family has belonged since September 2003.

 As it was for his mom and dad, Nate’s 2nd year was quite different from his first, mainly in being home with Chris instead of Marcia most of the time, but also spending vastly increased time with both parents together.
 Nate, it was already clear at this stage, was very smart, and had a great sense of humour (as the banana-phone snapshot suggests).
 But even as early as this another critical personality trait has manifest... unconditional responsibility to his family, his parents, and his God.
 This aspect of Nate’s life and ministry continue to inspire his parents and others.